Doctor Eggman: Modern era

 In Sonic the Hedgehog 4: Episode I (set after Sonic 3 & Knuckles), Sonic goes traveling on his own, not knowing Eggman survived the destruction of the Death Egg.
 Eggman is the main boss in this game and its direct follow-up, Sonic the Hedgehog 4: Episode II, where he revives Metal Sonic and encases the Little Planet in a Death Egg with Sonic and Tails setting out to stop him.

 In Sonic Adventure, Robotnik learns of a legendary monster trapped in the Master Emerald named Chaos, and shatters the gemstone, freeing Chaos in the process.
 Robotnik's goal is to control Chaos and obtain the Chaos Emeralds, which he can feed to Chaos so that it transforms into its most powerful form, using its destructive powers to destroy the city of Station Square in order to build his own "Robotnikland".
 However, Chaos turns against him and intends to collect the Chaos Emeralds for itself.
 Towards the end, Robotnik teams up with the heroes to defeat Chaos.
 Like other characters in the series, Robotnik was redesigned for this game; here he calls himself "Robotnik", with Sonic and friends calling him "Eggman" as a nickname.

 Sonic Adventure 2 marks the doctor's first appearance as a playable character, as well as the first game where he is primarily referred to (and refers to himself) as "Eggman" in all regions.
 Eggman revives the antihero Shadow the Hedgehog from dormancy.
 Shadow, knowing Eggman's desire to rule the world, agrees to help him by using the Eclipse Cannon aboard Space Colony ARK.
 In the last story, Eggman aids Sonic in trying to stop a fail-safe put in place by his grandfather, Prof. Gerald Robotnik, which set the colony on a crash course with Earth.

-Afterwards, Eggman creates a series of battleships called the Egg Fleet, which he plans to use to take over the world in 3 days in Sonic Heroes.
-He is once again the main antagonist, but it is discovered that he was betrayed and captured by his own creation Metal Sonic, who disguised himself as Eggman and had taken control of the Egg Fleet for his own world domination plans.
+Afterwards, Eggman creates a series of battleships called the Egg Fleet, which he plans to use to take over the world in three days in Sonic Heroes.
+He is once again the main antagonist, but it is discovered that he was betrayed and captured by his own creation Metal Sonic, who posed as Eggman and had taken control of the Egg Fleet for his own world domination plans.